 Stephen Quinn has been writing about wine since March 2010, after researching the topic (a fancy term for drinking) while working as a journalist for three decades.
-Dr Quinn writes a weekly wine column published in four English-language daily newspapers and a blog in five countries in Asia, and (soon) a wine blog in the Netherlands.
-The wine column reaches a potential audience of almost 3 million people.
+Dr Quinn writes a weekly wine column published in four English-language daily newspapers in Asia, and a wine blog in the Netherlands.
+The wine column reaches a potential audience of almost 1 million people.

 - MyPaper in Singapore, a bi-lingual daily in Chinese and English (circulation 250,000)